MrCrayfish/Configured/README.md

 ## Developers

 This mod has support to change the background texture of the config screen.
-All you need to do is add `configBackground` property into your `mods.toml` under `[[mods]]` and set the value to `"minecraft:textures/block/stone.png"` or another location to a texture file.
+All you need to do is add `configBackground` property into your `mods.toml` under `[[modproperties-modid]]` and set the value to `"minecraft:textures/block/stone.png"` or another location to a texture file.
 You do not need to make your mod depend on this mod, however on CurseForge I appreciate if you mark this mod as an optional dependency.

 ## Screenshots